pantheon-systems/documentation/source/content/guides/build-tools/08-custom-theme.md

     ```

-10. Commit changes to your custom theme and push up to GitHub:
+10. Commit changes to your custom theme and push to GitHub:

     ```bash
     git commit -m="Create amazing theme css and library files" git push origin custom-theme
     ```

-11. Once the build finishes from the last step, active your new theme and rebuild the cache:
+11. After the build from the last step completes, activate your new theme and rebuild the cache:

     ```bash
     terminus drupal $SITE.$ENV -- theme:install --set-default amazing_theme